Vegz78/pqdiag/README.md

 An ink saving alternative to periodically power cycling the printer or running the ink intensive cleaning programs, to prevent the print head nozzles clogging or drying up.

-_The big question is how often the job should run optimally?_ Please share your experiences under the [issues section](https://learn.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-start-page).
+_Updates 2026.07.28:<BR>
+-Experience over the last year shows that running the script once a week keeps the nozzles from clogging on my HP OfficeJet Pro 8710 / 8715<BR>
+-Tested successfully today on a HP DeskJet Ink Advantage 5275 printer, which may indicate that this script works on many/most HP ink printers_

-(At least these scripts work on my HP OfficeJet Pro 8710 / 8715 series printer from Windows, MacOS and Linux devices.
-Appreciate feedbacks in the [issues](https://github.com/Vegz78/pqdiag/issues) section on whether the scripts work or not for other HP printers!)
+At least these scripts work on my HP OfficeJet Pro 8710 / 8715 series and the HP DeskJet Ink Advantage 5275 printers from Windows, MacOS and Linux devices.
+Appreciate feedbacks in the [issues](https://github.com/Vegz78/pqdiag/issues) section on whether the scripts work or not for other HP printers and other relevant usage experiences!)

 ![pqdiagnostics](https://github.com/user-attachments/assets/6a3ebff2-4577-4307-806d-72edec964e55)